You’ve got a deadline looming, but you’ve hardly made a start on the assignment, task, or job. Sound familiar?

 And thirdly, discipline can be a source of all the other things discussed here.
 When you get on with the task at hand, when you persist at it, you might actually find that your motivation, enjoyment, and energy levels rise.
 The sheer satisfaction of accomplishment is often enough to fill your mind with positive thoughts and feelings.

-Discipline can also help to forge habits and create routines, and since planning is a task like any other, discipline is all that’s required to form a plan to later put into action.
+Discipline can also help to form habits and create routines, and since planning is a task like any other, discipline is all that’s required to form a plan to later put into action.

 Discipline is at the heart of most great achievements.
 Michelangelo could not have completed the painting of the Sistine Chapel without the discipline to keep going for all those years.
 Elite athletes do not reach their supreme level of fitness and skill without years of dedicated hard work and effort.
 Even our armed forces would fail to function without their trademark discipline – after all, when you’re on the battlefield, no amount of planning, motivation, enjoyment, energy, or routine will be enough without the discipline to follow through and do what needs to be done.